 Third Party Fire and Theft

 With this insurance, you have the same coverage as provided by Third Party Insurance and have the benefit of having your car insured against fire and theft.
-With some policies, like Youi’s, you may also be covered for damage caused by earthquakes.

 Comprehensive insurance is the best cover option overall.
 In addition to providing cover for damage that your car causes to other people’s property, it also covers you for loss or damage to your vehicle.
 Depending on your specific policy, comprehensive insurance will sometimes include 24/7 roadside assistance, this is covered up to the limits as defined in the insurers product disclosure statements.